Somphone-Isabelle/MARC-3-14/readme.md

         9.Exit
             This option stops the execution of the program completely, allowing the rover to get a day off.

+## Files
+    stack(.c/.h) - file for creation and modification of stacks queue(.c/.h) - file for creation and modification of queues loc(.c/.h) - file dedicated to the localisation of the robot through position and orientation map(.c/.h) - file dedicated to the structure and creation of maps moves(.c/.h) - file dedicated to the possible moves available to the rover and the execution of moves timer(.c/.h) - file used to calculate the time of execution of a function main.c - file used to set up user interface rover(.c/.h) - file used to set up the rover's best trajectory to get him to the base station

 ## Conclusion
     This practical helped us understand how to implement tree structures, understand complexity and how lists can be used in a working environment.
     Thank you for assisting us during this project and we hope you aprreciated it !